Q: |

 A: |

-Industry trade associations officially participate through one or more of their Members as approved by ANSI.
+Industry trade associations officially participate through one or more of their Members.

 |